amsichani/amsichani.github.io/projects/DSEcosts.md

 ---
 <a href="https://en.wikipedia.org/wiki/Alaska_Purchase#/media/File:Alaska_Purchase_(hi-res).jpg"><img src="../images/DSEcosts.jpg" width="500"/></a>

-**Cost efficiency and monetization models for Digital Scholarly Editions**

 As part of my DiXiT fellowship, I aim to investigate, challenge and overall experiment with various concepts, business models and partnerships that will ensure for the digital scholarly edition a well-situated and sustainable future within the ecology of digital scholarly publishing and communication.